Good Tides Only — Fort Morgan Peninsula Beach Cottage, Alabama

 Applies to Gulf Shores and Orange Beach city beaches (~15 min from Good Tides Only).
 Fort Morgan has no official flag system — use the rip current forecast instead.

 Calm conditions.
 Safe for most swimmers.
-Remain alert.
+Always remain alert.

 Moderate surf and currents.
 Exercise caution.
 Weaker swimmers stay near shore.

 High surf and strong currents.
 Stay on shore.
-Strong swimmers only if you must.
+Strong swimmers only.

 Do not enter.
-Illegal within Gulf Shores city limits.
+Illegal in Gulf Shores.
 Subject to fine and possible arrest.

 Jellyfish or stingrays present.
 Swim with caution.
-Always check companion flag for surf conditions.
+Check companion flag for surf.

 The #1 cause of beach drownings on the Gulf Coast.
 Most common when waves crash perpendicular to shore.
 Look for: gaps between waves, discolored water near shore, or foamy water moving seaward.